HL7NZ/hpi/input/pagecontent/createPracRole.md

 ### Create PractitionerRole Overview

-The Create PractitionerRole operation is initia

-initiated by a user who needs to create a new identity record for a person not found on the NHI. <br />
+The Create PractitionerRole operation is initiated by a user who needs to create a PractitionerRole record for a person not found on the HPI. <br />
-The user has sourced the required identity information, done a thorough search of the NHI, and initiates a request to create a new patient identity record in the NHI.
+The user has sourced the required information, searched PractitionerRole to make sure the role doesn't currently exist, and initiates the request to create a new PractitionerRole record.

 <div>
 {% include create-practitionerrole.svg %}
 </div>